Tuesday, January 27, 2009

 "Sorry about that.
 But there's nothing I can do now."

 This is the point at which my internal "that's not fair" alarm sounded, and if you know me well enough, you'll know that the only thing that really gets a razz out of me is injustice.
-Call me a Libra seeking balance, call me a Blue seeking fairness, or call me the moral police (my husband does) seeking moral justice (Can you advertise a deal you won't honor?) but the times in my life when my blood boils can all be traced to some kind of injustice toward me or someone I care about.
-Even if it means a work Saturday for walking off campus in the middle of P.E. because the TA told us to do push-ups we had already done.
-(Right, Kathleen?)
+Call me a Libra seeking balance, call me a Blue seeking fairness, or call me the moral police seeking moral justice (my husband does) but nothing makes my blood boil more than injustice.
+Even if it means a work Saturday for walking off campus in the middle of P.E. because the TA said Kathleen and I hadn't done our push-ups.
+We had.
+All of them.
+Boy style.
 I am completely offended if someone questions my honor, and I expect people to be equally honorable.
 Is it really too much to ask?
 Apparently, in this case, the honorable thing to do would have been to educate me about this deal I was missing out on, because the next thing I said was:

 "Well why didn't someone TELL me about the deal when I ordered?"